Esmaeili01/apollo/README.md

 3. **Configure Supabase**
    - Create a Supabase project at [supabase.com](https://supabase.com)
+   - Share Supabase credentials with your development partner
    - Update the Supabase credentials in `lib/main.dart`:
      ```dart
      const supabaseUrl = 'YOUR_SUPABASE_URL';
      const supabaseAnonKey = 'YOUR_SUPABASE_ANON_KEY';
      ```

+   > **Important**: Keep your Supabase credentials secure and only share them through secure channels with your teammate.

 4. **Run the application**
    ```bash